Updated: Apr 11, 2022

 Prior to slaying Ravana, Lord Rama worshipped Goddess Durga to seek her blessings prior to his battle with the evil king and rescuing his wife Mata Sita.
 When you see this image, the depiction is of Lord Rama offering his "lotus eye" because he only had 99 out of 100 lotuses to offer Goddess Durga at her feet.

-Best wishes on this auspicious occasion of Durga Ashtami and Rama Navami!
+Best wishes on the auspicious occasions of Durga Ashtami and Rama Navami!